Diggy's Story: How One Viral Dog Photo Brought The Police To This Man's Door

 We know this photo is going to break the internet and we apologize, but we had to share.
 After almost 100 days in the shelter, Sir Wiggleton just got adopted.
 Sir Wiggleton and his new Dad are celebrating adoption day with huge smiles all around!

 It's only understandable that Dan was totally thrilled about the notoriety that comes with going viral.
 If it meant reaching more people and encouraging adoption, it seemed like there was absolutely no downside in Dan's eyes.
-So a mere few days after the posting the photo it came as an unbelievable shock when the Waterford Police Department came to visit Dan with devastating news.
+So a mere few days after posting the photo, it came as an unbelievable shock when the Waterford Police Department came to visit Dan with devastating news.

 What do you see, pal?